Frequently Asked Questions

 • NCEA and NZ Scholarship exams are timetabled and assessed by NZQA.

-• As Te Kura is not an an end of year exam venue, you'll need to contact a secondary school for approval to sit end of year exams there.
+• As Te Kura is not an an end of year exam venue, you will need to contact a secondary school for approval to sit any end of year exams there.

-Level 2 and Level 3 Digital Technologies Common Assessment Tasks (DCAT) - 15 October 2024
+DCAT for Level 2 and Level 3 Digital Technologies Assessment Tasks sat in September

 • The final day to register for the DCAT is 25 July.

-• The DCAT is sat in October at a special Te Kura venue.
+• DCAT is sat in October at a special Te Kura venue.

 Where do I sit my end of year exams?